eansearch/UPCBarcodeLookup/README.md

 - lookup details for a specific ISBN 10 in our database: isbnLookup(isbn: )
 - just check the issuing country on any barcode: issuingCountryLookup(ean: )
 - verify the checksum of a barcode verifyChecksum(ean: ean)
-- get all products with a ceratin prefix: barcodePrefixSearch(prefix: )
+- get all products with a certain prefix: barcodePrefixSearch(prefix: )
 - search products matching some keywords: keywordSearch(keywords: )
-- restrict a keyord search to a product category: categorySearch(keywords: , category: )
+- restrict a keyword search to a product category: categorySearch(keywords: , category: )
 - find products with similar names: similarProductSearch(keywords: )
-- generate a PNG barcoide image: generateBarcodeImage(ean: , width: , height: )
+- generate a PNG barcode image: generateBarcodeImage(ean: , width: , height: )

 ## Installation